dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    apparent disposition in England for war is mistaken by her for a condition to undertake and carry one on.

-   There appears a uniformity in all the works of nature, from individual animals up to nations.
+   There appears a uniformity in all the works of Nature, from individual animals up to nations.
 The smaller animals are always the most fretful, passionate and insulting.
 They mistake temper for strength, and often fall a sacrifice to vexatious impetuosity, while larger ones go calmly on, and